liamtimms/slicenii/README.md

 ## Installation

-A precompiled linux version that links to 22.04 Ubuntu libraries should be uploaded in github releases.
+A precompiled Linux version that links to 22.04 Ubuntu libraries (specifically any recent GNU libc) should be uploaded in GitHub releases.
+Additionally, a version statically compiled with musl is provided that should be usable across all Linux environments (however, performance may be less optimized).
 Simply download, unzip the release and place the binaries somewhere on your `$PATH` environmental variable.

 ### Building

-If you want to build it yourself, you need to have the Rust tool chain installed on your system.
+If you want to build it yourself, you need to have the Rust toolchain installed on your system.
 If you haven't installed Rust yet, you can do so from [here](https://www.rust-lang.org/tools/install).

 Once Rust is installed, you can clone this repository and build the project: